yoraish/fibers_compressor/README.md

 # Outputs

 The text file of samples and WAV file outputted can be found in the folders `src/text_compressed` and `src_output_wav` respcetively.

+# Side notes

+For now, keep the packet sizes a multiple of the interval between samples to keep.
+This will help with reducing artifacts.
+Will be taken care of soon!

+# And that's it, happy developing! :)